Articles on: Flows

 Wait for Response waits for an incoming message, then evaluates it against response rules.
 Optionally, you may choose to add a timer to the Wait for Response action to send a reminder message to a flow participant after a period of inactivity or exit them from the flow.

-C - The response rules that evaluate the selected operand.
+A & B - The response rules that evaluate the response.
 Response rules are executed from left to right.
 The first rule that matches takes effect and no other rules are evaluated after there is a match.
+You can add as many rules, of different types as you wish to a 'Wait for response'.

-D - The value(s) your response rules will attempt to match against the operand.
+The value(s) your response rules will attempt to match against the response.
 In the example above, we've created a Split Action that attempts to match responses with the Wait for Response action type selected and the has any of these words response rule selected.
-Incoming responses will be placed in a category called "Yes" or "No" if they match any of the words we've listed.
-This allows us to place the response "yeah" in the "Yes" category because the word "yeah" matches.
+Incoming responses will be placed in a category called "Male" or "Female" if they match any of the words we've listed.
+This allows us to place the response "girl" in the "Female" category because the word "girl" matches.
 Note that a flow will always match at least one response rule in a Split Action as the last response rules must always be a catch-all (placing contacts in the "Other") category.

-E - The category in which contacts are placed if the the operand matches the corresponding response rule.
+The category in which contacts are placed if the the response matches the corresponding response rule.
 Categories are pathways from which connections can be drawn to new nodes, thus directing the contact onward.
 A contact's passage through a category is represented in the analytics tab as a response.

-F - The name given to the flow variable created and populated by the Wait for Response action.
-In the example above, the sample action will save the result of the evaluation to the flow variable @results.question_1_response.
+D - The name given to the flow variable created and populated by the Wait for Response action.
+In the example above, the sample action will save the result of the evaluation to the flow variable @results.gender.

 Was this article helpful?